 - Installing a dedicated electrical circuit, $250.

 - Upgrading the electrical panel, $1,200.
-This could be necessary if you have an older home.
+This might be required if you have an older residence.

 Do Mini-Splits Qualify for a Tax Credit?